Diplonemid: Genetics

-Diplonemidae have a unique mitochondrial DNA arrangement.
-Although Diplonemidae possess a large mitochondrial genome, these do not contain any intact full-sized genes.
+Diplonemea have a unique mitochondrial DNA arrangement.
+Although Diplonemea possess a large mitochondrial genome, these do not contain any intact full-sized genes.
 Instead, their mitochondrial DNA consists of linear gene fragments of different sizes.
 Because each fragment is both full of repeats and incomplete, individually they are unable to code for a gene themselves.
 Instead, fragments are transcribed and spliced together using their own specialized trans splicing machinery.
 Once spliced together, the transcript undergoes extensive editing to become recognizable RNA.
 This is accomplished by either Uracil-insertion, nucleotide deanimation, or substitution, which eventually generates a fully mature and translatable transcript.

-The Diplonemidae genome contains a spliced leader RNA gene, which confirms their use of mRNA spliceosome-dependent trans splicing during nuclear expression.
+The Diplonemea genome contains a spliced leader RNA gene, which confirms their use of mRNA spliceosome-dependent trans splicing during nuclear expression.

 Diplonemids possess the gap3 gene which is specifically found in cyanobacteria and Pseudomonadota.
 This is likely due to lateral gene transfer following the divergence of diplonemids from the euglenoids.
 As to date, this is one of the most-supported examples of lateral gene transfer from a bacterium to eukaryote and may have implications for diplonemid acquisition of biochemical abilities.

 Taxonomy

 Although presently made up of less than a dozen named species, the existence of thousands of unknown diplonemid taxa has been suggested through environmental sequencing analyses.
+The class currently includes one order, three families and ten genera.